Javier4le/manz-challenges/README.md

 ## Description

-This is a repository that stores the development of all ManzDev challenges.
+This is a repository that stores the development of all @ManzDev challenges.